 In short, no. People understand that not every company is perfect and over the years it is only natural to experience negative feedback.
 Realistically you are not going to please everyone, that is perfectly fine!
 There is plenty of fish in the sea, so rectify the situation and work towards improving yourself.
 Ideally, you want to make sure you never fall below the positive image threshold.
 This is when you Google yourself and automatically see negative information before you even start scrolling.

-While SEO (search engine optimization) does play a role in each ORM strategy (online reputation management) they still differ in many ways.
-SEO looks into how you appear in Google, meaning what rank does your website come in?
+While SEO (search engine optimization) does play a role in each ORM strategy (online reputation management), they still differ in many ways.
+SEO looks into how you appear in Google, meaning what rank does your website comes in?
 Are you on the first?
 SEO also encompasses the art of keyword targeting.
 This marketing technique is used while writing blogs, this way Google can identify what exactly you are writing about and where to place it in the search results.
 The longer the article the better, make sure to include your focus keyword in headings, subheadings as well as the body of text (or paragraph).

 When it comes to SEO, local business benefits more from a well-designed SEO strategy.
 For example, car dealerships compete with each other within ‘x’ amount of miles.
-By establishing yourself on the first page of Google this gives you a leg up on the competition.
+By establishing yourself on the first page of Google gives you a leg up on the competition.
 For local businesses, the goal is to own a ‘featured snippet’ for your top keywords.
 This is when a bordered text block appears at the top of Google with an elongated meta-description compared to the rest of the results.
-The downside to own that feature snippet is now you are prone to more negative reviews.
+The downside to owning that featured snippet is now you are prone to more negative reviews.
 Having a review site that is easily accessible is great for your customers to track reviews.
-However, if you suffer from negative reviews this can be a thorn in your side.
+However, if you suffer from negative reviews, this can be a thorn in your side.